Skip to main content

 # enterpriseInstanceUrl: ${AUTH_GITHUB_ENTERPRISE_INSTANCE_URL}

-The GitHub provider is a structure with three configuration keys:
+The GitHub provider is a structure with these configuration keys:

 • clientId: The client ID that you generated on GitHub, e.g. b59241722e3c3b4816e2